TonisOrmisson/chbspassgen/README.md

 Caffeine.
 (Seriously, I did this project on a single night of insomnia.
 Stupid coffee and tea are to blame.)

-If you like this class, feel free to buy me a beer ;-)
+If you like this project, feel free to buy me a beer ;-)

 bitcoin: 1A7rSMddjwPbxFW71ZD724YaQLa8HCAJTT